codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 # Setting Up Jellyfin Media Server
-Deep Grewal - January 4, 2022
+Deep Grewal - January 7, 2022

 ---

 ## My History with Media Centers
 Most of us have a seemingly rag-tag, motley collection of digital files that we have accumulated over the years.
-These can range from our favorite movies, television series, etc.  The way that I used to organize these was to give them a proper file name (example: Borat.mp4) and put them into a folder titled "videos" or "movies", and that was it.
+These can range from our favorite movies, television series, etc.  The way that I used to organize these was to give them a proper file name (example: "Borat.mp4") and put them into a folder titled "videos" or "movies", and that was it.

 Then one day, over a decade ago, I discovered that I could convert my first-generation Xbox gaming console into a media center with the Xbox Media Center (XBMC) project.
 This worked beautifully, if you had the guts to make some modifications to a perfrectly good Xbox.
 However, it was short-lived because the first-generation Xbox consoles could not display/output high definition video.

 A few years later, I switched to Kodi (a fork/continuation of XBMC).
 I was a bit disappointed to see that the UI, settings, and configuration options were not improved upon and still seemed scattered about as they had been in XBMC.
 Preparing this device for non-technical users was out of the question.
 I wasn't going to get the buy-in from other family members with this.
-It simply sat around installed and functional on a laptop whose video output was never switched to on the TV.
+It simply sat around installed and functional on a laptop whose video output was never switched to on the television.

 By this point, some of you are probably thinking, what about Plex?
-Plex is not open source and this is a deal breaker for me, especially considering my collection of media files and the way some of these files were acquired.
+Plex is not open source and this is a deal-breaker for me, especially considering my collection of media files and the way some of these files were acquired.
 Besides, if there are open source alternatives available, why not be a good FOSS citizen and support an open source project?

 &nbsp;
 ## Along Came Jellyfin